[Updated: February 21, 2025]

 How does it work?

-Machine learning starts with the data.
+Machine learning starts with data.
 Before answering this question, let’s first look at the data.
 The following table depicts an excerpt of the Predict Grant Applications Data Set.
-This table demonstrates the common notations used in machine learning areas such as samples, features, and labels.
+It demonstrates the common notations used in machine learning, such as samples, features, and labels.

 So, how does machine learning work?
-First of all, everybody would agree that some attributes have a heavier weight than others in the Predict Grant Applications example.
-As well as the review committee, during their reviewing, the academic reviewer may have the sense that some attributes are more important than others.
+First, everybody would agree that some attributes have a heavier weight than others in the Predict Grant Applications example.
+During the review, the academic reviewers may sense that some attributes are more important than others.
 For instance, the number of journal articles is probably more important than the application’s Person ID.
 This fact implies that a pattern of a successful application exists.
-Second, even if we know the pattern exists, it is impossible (or very hard) to write down a math formula to decide whom would be granted.
-Otherwise, we would just write a program by using the math formula to solve this problem at once.
+Second, even if we know the pattern exists, it is impossible (or very hard) to write down a math formula to decide who would be granted.
+Otherwise, we would just write a program using the math equation to solve this problem.
 Third, this school has a historical record of this program, i.e., they have data.
 These matters conclude the nature of using machine learning to solve a problem if the problem has the following characteristics:

-- A pattern exists. (in this Predict Grant Applications example, the reviewers have a feeling that some attributes are more important than others.)
+- A pattern exists.
+(In this Predict Grant Applications example, the reviewers feel that some attributes are more important than others.)

-- No easy way to solve this problem by a math equation. (probably this is the main reason why we need machine learning approach.
-A math formula solution is always better than machine learning solution, if we can find one.)
+- No easy way to solve this problem by a math equation.
+(This is probably why we need a machine learning approach.
+If we can find one, a simple math solution is always better than a machine learning solution.)

 - We have data. (in this example, the University of Melbourne has historical records of applications; without data, there is nothing machine learning can do)